ioi-2017/tps/doc/README.md

 ## make-public

-Generate the public folder that is given to the contestant.
+Updates the public folder that is given to the contestant.
 It contains the public graders for each language, example test data, sample solution, the compile scripts, and input tests for the output-only tasks.
+The script finally creates a file `attachment.zip` which can be directly put in CMS.
+The behavior of the script is specified per file in `scripts/templates/public.files`.

 ## verify